KjellSchubert/coroutines-python-javascript/readme.md

 fine with a plain 'yield' (instead of 'yield*').
 Both languages support .NET-style [async/await](http://msdn.microsoft.com/en-us/library/hh191443.aspx) in a very similar fashion via coroutines that yield Promises aka Futures.
 This here is a comparison of the use of generators & coroutines in both languages.
-I plan to mostly keep this around as a coroutine cheatsheet for myself, this was never proof-read, so good luck with the sample code.
+I plan to mostly keep this around as a coroutine cheatsheet for myself.

 History
 ---